 Wide Oak Flooring, gently distressed by hand, finished with natural wood floor oil.
 Various width Wide Oak Boards available.
 All bespoke made to order.

-Wide plank flooring harks back to the Tudor, Jacobean and Baroque periods - the late 1400s, 1500s and 1600s.
+Wide plank wood floors hark back to the Tudor, Jacobean and Baroque periods - the late 1400s, 1500s and 1600s.

 Along with velvet, satin, silk and beeswax candles, wide floorboards were a hallmark of wealth and power.